 5. Think About Your Landing Page

-You’ve piqued the curiosity of your prospect with a great subject line.
-Your call-to-action inspired them to click-through.
+You’ve piqued the curiosity of your prospect with a great subject line, you gave them just enough information to leave them wanting more, and your call-to-action inspired them to click-through.
 Now what?

-These are just a few tips to help you make the most of your custom e-mail.
-Of course, every business has different objectives and circumstances.
+These are just a few tips to help you make the most of your Custom E-Mail.
+Of course, every business has different objectives and circumstances, and we'd love to work with you on an email campaign that will help you meet your goals.

 22 E. Mifflin St., Suite 910